 Religious diversity and religious tolerance are both established in the country by the law and custom; the Constitution of India has declared the right to freedom of religion to be a fundamental right.

 Hinduism is the oldest religion in the world.
-Hinduism is world’s third largest religion after Christianity and Islam.
+Hinduism is the world’s third-largest religion after Christianity and Islam.
 Hinduism is the dominant religion in India, where Hindus form about 84 percent of the total population.
 Hinduism is also known as “Sanatan Dharma” or the everlasting religion.

 At present Buddhism is one of the major world religions.
 The philosophy of Buddhism is based on the teachings of Lord Buddha, Siddhartha Gautama (563 and 483 BC), a royal prince of Kapilvastu, India.
 After originating in India, Buddhism spread throughout Central Asia, Sri Lanka, Tibet, Southeast Asia, as well as the East Asian countries of China, Mongolia, Korea, Japan, and Vietnam.